 When candidates use their personal funds for campaign purposes, they are making contributions to their campaigns.
-Unlike other contributions, these candidate contributions are not subject to any limits.
+Candidate contributions to their own campaigns are not subject to any limits.
 They must, however, be reported.

 Definition of a candidate's "personal funds"

 The personal funds of a candidate include:

 - Assets which the candidate has a legal right of access to or control over, and which he or she has legal title to or an equitable interest in, at the time of candidacy;

 - Dividends and interest from, and proceeds from sale or liquidation of, stocks and other investments;

 - Income from trusts, if established before the election cycle;